Salamfone: Services and coverage

 Salamfone was planned to be aggressively marketed at Kedah, Perlis, Terengganu and Kelantan as these locations have the highest concentration of Muslim residents in Malaysia.
-The service will be primarily targeted to those in the age group of 17 to 55.
+The service was primarily targeted to those in the age group of 17 to 55.

 Developments

 Salamfone, which received shariah certification in 2010, banned a number of things such as pornographic pictures sent and received through their lines.

-SalamFone expected to be introduced in stages throughout Malaysia.
-Currently, they use 010 base 6XXX XXX.Salamfone also expected to introduce their 3G Internet service next month.

 Termination

-In late-July 2013, during the final weeks of the Ramadan holy month, and with Hari Raya Aidilfitri around the corner, Salamfone users begin to experience a series of service disruptions.
-It was later known that Salamfone is in the process of settling certain disputes with its host network Maxis.
+In late-July 2013, during the final weeks of the Ramadan holy month, and with Hari Raya Aidilfitri around the corner, Salamfone users began to experience a series of service disruptions.
+It was later known that Salamfone was in the process of settling certain disputes with its host network Maxis.
 After a series of disagreements between Salamfone and Maxis, it was later decided that Maxis will terminate Salamfone's services and hence, Salamfone was forcibly shut down.

-On 1 August, Salamfone announced that it has officially shut down its services.
-Subscribers are asked to migrate to a different service provider.
-Existing Salamfone subscribers with unused credits could ask for a refund or bring their unused credits to XOX, another MVNO operator, and continue their services there.
+On August 1, Subscribers were given the option to migrate to a different service provider.
+Existing Salamfone subscribers with unused credits had the choice to either request a refund or transfer their unused credits to "XOX," another MVNO (Mobile Virtual Network Operator) operator, in order to continue their services there.